B3d3vtvng/pytocpp/README.md

 ## Limitations

-This project has a lot of limitations as I have been very strict about keeping everything as close to the original python as possible which leads to some problems.
-Limitations include:

-- No imports
-- No left side indexing (but I am planning to change that)
-- No double indexing
-- Custom Runtime errors in the compiled executable to enforce full type safety
-- No OOP features
-- Limited built-in function support
+The limitations of this projects are mostly set by the time in would require to implement them.
+Beforehand, I have decided not to implement OOP features as I think it would be a pain in the butt, and because I only have limited time, there can only be so many built-in functions.
+Another limitation would be custom runtime errors in the compiled executable which are neccessary to enforce full type safety.

 Please let me know if you notice any other limitations.

 ## Build process

 I am proud to say that the python part of this project has close to no dependencies.
-The only extern libraries used are itertools, sys and the c++ headers 'iostream', 'variant' and 'vector'.
+The very little dependencies are part of the standart librarie of their respective language.
 For the C++ part of the project, a basic C++ compiler should do the job and in general, just cloning the project and running the main file with the file to compile being the first commandline argument should be enough.
 C++ Version 17+ is required.